Thriving Automotive Industry Ecosystem

 Strategic Location that Enables Global Connectivity

-Virginia’s central location provides access to major hubs of economic activity along the Northeast corridor, across the Southeast, and throughout the Midwest.
+Virginia’s central location provides important advantages for automotive and related companies, including proximity to major clusters of original equipment manufacturers (OEM) in the Midwest and the Southeast, as well as access to major hubs of economic activity along the Northeast corridor, across the Southeast, and throughout the Midwest.
 Virginia is also ideally positioned for the export and import of automotive products.

 World-Class Logistics Infrastructure